wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-prepare-for-and-find-an-internship">How do I prepare for and find an internship?</h2>
-<a id=57></a> If you are a minor or major in computer science, the good news is that employment in our industry is extremely strong.
+<a id=57></a> If you are a minor or major in computer science, the good news is that employment in our industry is strong.
 Internships are ideal settings for a company and an employee to see if there is a good fit for full-time employment.
 Here is some advice about preparing for an internship.

 * Accumulate a portfolio of projects and other artifacts of your work in and outside of class.
 You can do this with a [github](https://github.com/) or [bitbucket](https://bitbucket.org/product) account.

 > Be sure that the code you post from course work is *private*, so that you do not provide your solutions to other students and run afoul of our community standards.
 >  Likewise, companies may have policies that prohibit you from publishing or disclosing code while working for them.
 >  Be careful!
 >
->
->
->
->

- The portfolio serves to document your progress as a student of computer science, but it also serves as a backdrop for a conversation in which you can express your passion and interest about your work.
+The portfolio documents your progress as a student of computer science as well as material for conversations where you can express your passion and interest about your work.
 How did you arrive at a given interface?
 What obstacles did you face in developing your solution?
 What did you learn about teamwork, algorithms, interfaces?
 * Have a resumé handy.
 Have it on paper and ready to send electronically.
 You never know when somebody will ask, and having one current and ready conveys professionalism.
- * Visit the SEAS [Career Center](https://careercenter.wustl.edu/students/engineering/Pages/default.aspx).
+* Visit the [Career Center](https://students.wustl.edu/career-center/).
 Your resume and other interview artifacts can be improved by interacting with advisors there.
 * Attend the job fairs every semester.
 Even before you are ready for an internship, make it a habit to attend the job fairs, to talk with the representatives, and to talk about your work and your interests.
 Ask other students or your advisor about how to dress.
 Most companies doing computer science do not expect formal attire, but it's worth finding this out before you show up.
 * Prepare for a phone or other interview.
-	+ Much information can be found online, and it's worth reading through resources such as [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/).
+   * Much information can be found online, and it's worth reading through resources such as [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/).
 One student I know worked over 400 problems before she interviewed with [facebook](https://www.facebook.com/) and she landed the job.
 That seems extreme, but such preparation serves to make you feel more confident and to help you field questions well.
 If your interview is via a video chat session, be sure to dress fully for the interview.
 Some of our students have been asked to stand up.
 Crazy, but true.
+   * Our department's organizations and alums provide an opportunities for "mock interviews" once a year.
+   * CSE247R is a one-hour seminar that is offered every semester.
+It can be taken either concurrently or after CSE 247.
+247R includes mock interviews as well as practice with material that has been part of some technical interviews.
-	+ Our department's [UPE](http://upe.wustl.edu/) chapter has been organizing [mock technical interviews](http://upe.wustl.edu/interviews.html).
-Try to schedule one or two mock interviews before an actual interview.
-UPE is described elsewhere in this FAQ.* Network as best you can at venues that allow you to do so.
-One recent student attended the [Grace Hopper Conference](https://ghc.anitaborg.org/), and landed a job as an intern for project management at Apple.
+* Network as best you can at venues that allow you to do so.
+One recent student attended the [Grace Hopper Conference](https://ghc.anitab.org/), and landed a job as an intern for project management at Apple.
 Her story is inspiring because at first Apple did not respond to her resumé.
 However, she returned to the booth and insisted on talking with somebody because she really wanted to be considered for the job.
 After that conversation, she was hired on the spot.
 * Establish a relationship with faculty so that they can supply letters of recommendation.
 There is advice elsewhere in this FAQ about that.

-<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#jobs](#jobs) [#needs_review](#needs_review) [#recommendation_letters](#recommendation_letters) [#undergraduate](#undergraduate) [#working_with_faculty](#working_with_faculty)</span>
+<span class="tag-links">[#academia](#academia) [#graduate](#graduate) [#jobs](#jobs) [#recommendation_letters](#recommendation_letters) [#undergraduate](#undergraduate) [#working_with_faculty](#working_with_faculty)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/57">Discussions View</a></span>

 ---